VivianePons/public-notebooks/README.md

 This repo contains some Sage Jupyter notebooks and tutorials from past presentations and research.

 You can run all notebooks presented here by just [clicking on this binder link](https://mybinder.org/v2/gh/VivianePons/public-notebooks/master).
-(Expect to wait a few minutes before it's loaded).
+(Expect to wait a few minutes for the server to load).